Learn more about degree requirements including advising, registration, plan of study, culminating experience and graduation.

 After the defense, the committee will determine whether the student has successfully defended the thesis or whether additional work is required.
 After successfully completing a thesis defense, the candidate must submit to The Graduate School an electronic copy of the thesis as described on their website.

-Students ready to defend their dissertation should email the Graduate Coordinator, Kaeleigh Peri, with the date, time, and location of the defense.
-The title of the dissertation along with a copy of the abstract should also be provided to be included in the formal announcement.
+Students ready to defend their dissertation should email the graduate coordinator with the date, time, and location of the defense.
+The title and abstract of the thesis should also be provided to be included in the formal announcement.

 Students should submit the project plan approval form outlining the description of the project.
 It must be signed by both the student and the faculty advisor and returned to the graduate coordinator no later than the last day of add/drop in the semester upon which the student is enrolling in project credits.
 Students will not get registered for the project course until this form is submitted and approved by the director of graduate studies.